Physical-space estimates for axisymmetric waves on extremal Kerr spacetime: Introduction

 As a corollary of our main result we recover the following bound that appeared as the crucial Proposition 12.5.1 in \cite{Aretakis2012}, which summarized the results involving frequency decomposition, reflecting the fact that the microlocalization in \cite{Aretakis2012} was only needed in a spatially compact region located away from the horizon.

 \begin{corollary} Let $\psi$ be a sufficiently regular axisymmetric solution to the wave equation in the extremal Kerr spacetime with initial data on $\Sigma_0$ which decays sufficiently fast and let $R_{e}> r_{e} >M$.
-Then the following Morawetz estimates: \bea \int_{r_{e} \leq r \leq R_{e}} \Big( |\partial_{r*} \psi|^2 + |\psi|^2+ \big(r-r_{trap} \big)^2 \big(|\nabb \psi|^2 + |\partial_t \psi|^2 \big) \Big) \leq C E^{(T)}[\psi](0), \eea where $r^*=\int \frac{r^2+a^2}{\De}$ and $C$ only depends on $M$, $r_e$ and $R_{e}$, can be obtained through {\normalfont{exclusively a physical-space analysis}}. \end{corollary}
+Then the following Morawetz estimates: \bea \int_{r_{e} \leq r \leq R_{e}} \Big( |\partial_{r*} \psi|^2 + |\psi|^2+ \big(r-r_{trap} \big)^2 \big( |\partial_t \psi|^2+|\nabb \psi|^2 \big) \Big) \leq C E^{(T)}[\psi](0), \eea where $r^*=\int \frac{r^2+a^2}{\De}$ and $C$ only depends on $M$, $r_e$ and $R_{e}$, can be obtained through {\normalfont{exclusively a physical-space analysis}}. \end{corollary}

-The proof of Proposition 12.5.1 in \cite{Aretakis2012} relied on the separation of variables for the solution of \eqref{eq:wave-intro} and an analysis in frequency-space relying on a series of involved microlocal currents tailored to the different regions of validity in frequency space.
+The proof of Proposition 12.5.1 in \cite{Aretakis2012} is based on the separation of variables for the solution of \eqref{eq:wave-intro} and an analysis in frequency-space relying on a series of involved microlocal currents tailored to the different regions of validity in frequency space.
 On the other hand, we obtain Theorem \ref{main-theorem}, and consequently Corollary \ref{corollary}, through the definition of one physical-space current, resulting in a considerable simplification of the construction.
+In particular, the multiplier used here is uniform in all angular frequencies.